gi-no/blog_mean_stack/article2.md

 ```

 "yo angular-fullstack:heroku" command setup deploy environment for Heroku.
 Also, add MongoDB module to Heroku.
 Heroku provides MongoHQ and MongoLab as MongoDB add-on.
-Let's add MongoLab add-on because MongoLab have free plan.
+Let's add MongoLab add-on because MongoLab has a free plan.

 Now, we deployed the web service to Heroku !
 For next deployments, use "grunt" command to build distribution package, and "grunt buildcontrol:heroku" for deployment.